melkamu372/StegHub-DevOps-Cloud-Engineering/README.md

 ### Topics Covered
 - Introduction to DevOps and Cloud Engineering
-- WebStack Implimentation(LAMP) IN AWS
+- Project 1 WebStack Implimentation(LAMP) IN AWS
-- Web stack implementation (LEMP) in AWS
+- Project 2 Web stack implementation (LEMP) in AWS
-- MERN web stack implementation in AWS
+- Project 3 MERN web stack implementation in AWS
-- MEAN Stack Deployment to Ubuntu in AWS
+- Project 4 MEAN Stack Deployment to Ubuntu in AWS
-- Implement a Client Server Architecture using MySQL Database Management System (DBMS)
+- project 5 Implement a Client Server Architecture using MySQL Database Management System (DBMS)
-- Web Solution With WordPress
+- Project 6 Web Solution With WordPress
+- Project 7
+- Project 8
+- Project 9
+- Project 10
+- Project 11
 ### Feedback
 Your feedback is valuable to us!
 If you have any suggestions, ideas, or questions, don't hesitate to reach out.
 Together, we can continue to improve and evolve this repository to meet the needs of the DevOps and Cloud Engineering.